 The main point of this competition is to have fun outside while learning about the wonderful birds of Georgia.
 You can count birds in your yard or traverse the state.
 A team that successfully identifies 20 species in their yard and has a great time is just as important as a team that drives hundreds of miles and finds 120 species or more.
-Because different teams will want to take different approaches, I have provided some general advice and several possible routes.
+Because different teams will want to take different approaches, general advice and several possible routes are provided here.
 None of this information should be seen as the right way to do it, as most of the fun of birding is exploring on your own and finding good places and birds.

 1. Birds are creatures of habitat:

 The more habitats you visit, the more bird species you will find.
 Many species are only found in specific habitats, and if you don’t visit these sites, you won’t find the birds.
 Therefore, as you plan where to go, try to include as many different types of habitats as possible such as ponds, lakes, streams, pine forests, hardwood forests, fields, wetlands, etc. By understanding the basic habitat preferences of our birds, you will know what to expect in each habitat you visit.
 Edges between habitat types can be particularly good places to look for birds.

 2. Birds are also creatures of habit:

 It is helpful to know what to expect in spring in Georgia.
 Many wintering species, including many sparrows and ducks, will have already left the state.
 Most of the breeding birds will be back, and of course there will be many birds migrating through Georgia that breed further north.
 A good reference is the bar chart section of Giff Beaton’s Birding Georgia

 that shows when each species can be found in Georgia (see below

 3. The more you know, the more you will find: